Macross Frontier: Plot

 The series features the 25th New Macross-class Colonial Fleet, dubbed the Macross Frontier, en route to the galactic center.
 This heavily populated interstellar fleet (consisting of numerous civilian vessels and their military escorts) contains a makeup of both human occupants and their Zentradi allies.
 As such, many of the Macross Frontier's companion vessels appear to merge more metallic Human designs with organic Zentradi aesthetics.
 Macross Frontier's plot explores a combination of action/political intrigue/space drama more than previous Macross series have done in the past.

-As the series begins, during a mission to an unexplored asteroid belt a reconnaissance New U.N.
+As the series begins, during a mission to an unexplored asteroid belt, a reconnaissance New U.N.
 Spacy (N.U.N.S.)
-VF-171 is destroyed by extremely powerful and fast insectoid biomechanical alien mecha known as the "Vajra" which immediately begin their attack on the rest of the fleet.
+VF-171 is destroyed by an extremely powerful and fast insectoid biomechanical alien mecha known as the "Vajra" which immediately begin their attack on the rest of the fleet.
 Unable to stop the new enemy threat, the N.U.N.S.
 Colonial Defense Forces authorizes the deployment of a private military provider organization called S.M.S.
 (Strategic Military Services) which utilizes the new VF-25 Messiah variable fighter to combat the alien menace.

 Media

 Anime

 The series was animated by Satelight and was broadcast in Japan on MBS from April 4, 2008 to September 26, 2008.
 A pre-broadcast airing titled Macross Frontier: Close Encounter - Deculture Edition or Macross Special Edition (マクロスSP版, Makurosu SP Ban), showcasing a preview version of the first episode was aired on December 23, 2007.
 The series premiered on satellite television in Japan on Animax on April 7, 2008.

+The series started streaming on Disney+ globally (via the Star hub) in 2024.
+The series started streaming on Hulu in the United States on January 13, 2025.